 Six valuable insights for implementing sales enablement

 - Planning: define your specific objectives for your program.
-The overarching aim is helping your salespeople sell more efficiently.
+The overarching aim is to help your salespeople sell more efficiently.
 Underneath this main objective consider how you can empower your sales team with everything they need to engage and convert buyers.
-What would be best practice?
+What would be the best practice?
 What can you learn from the top performers on your team?
 Training around delivering great sales presentations?
-These are suggestions you can use these and develop your own.
+These are suggestions you can use and develop your own.

 - Focus on the buyer: Make the buyers experience the foundation of your program, make the buying experience the focus of your strategy.
 There are two pieces to this process; the first is ensuring that you can define who the buyer is and where they are on their journey.
 The second is to tie the training and your sales playbooks to the same journey.

 - Use high-quality content and assets: content that educates is fundamental to the marketing and lead generation process for all b2b businesses—things like blog posts, whitepapers, webinars, research papers, video, sales decks, etc.